 “I will try to see that this House is functional, everyone of you get an opportunity…the only thing is everybody follows the rules and regulations and procedures, then everybody will definitely get an opportunity,” said the Chairman.

-Naidu then went on to read how there were big debates in the Constituent Assembly for the need of the Upper House.
+Naidu then went on to read how there were big debates in the Constituent Assembly reasoning the need for an Upper House in Parliament.

 “The Council of States was created as a federal chamber, that is, a House elected by the elected members,” read out the Chairman.
 He explained how the House born out of a need to hold reflective and evaluative reasoning.

-Naidu called upon the members of the House of the “world’s largest democracy” and the “world’s fastest growing economy”, to come together and try to take the country forward.
+Naidu called upon the members of the House of the “world’s largest democracy” and the “world’s fastest growing economy”, to come together and take the country forward.

 “Our country needs efficient and effective legislation to administer its processes, mobilise resources, build partnerships, ensure socio-economic resources,” appealed Naidu.